Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/sms.md

 #### Function

-本地语言转unicode编码
+Local language conversion to unicode coding

 #### Parameters

-* localIn：本地语言消息体
+* localIn: local language message body
-* localLenIn：本地语言消息体长度
+* localLenIn: the length of the local language message body
-* localLanguage：本地编码格式
+* localLanguage: local coding format
-* unicodeOut：转换好的unicode编码消息体
+* unicodeOut: a converted Unicode encoded message body
-* unicodeLenOut：转换好的unicode编码消息体长度
+* unicodeLenOut: the length of the converted Unicode encoding message body.

 #### Return

-* 是否成功转换
+* Whether or not the conversion is successful

 ---